sok-og-skriv/sok-og-skriv-web/docs/en/searching/plan-your-searches.md

 ::: tip Tips
 + Use subject specific terminology.
-+ Note that for each thematic element many synonyms and related terms might be found and relevant to include.
++ Note that for each thematic element there might be many synonyms and related terms that are relevant to include.
 + Keep in mind that terms which are useful in one database may be less useful in another.
 :::